ugrewer/APSIM_RotationTraining/docs/continuous cropping of a single crop.rst

 Crop model simulations of single crop cycles are typically used for crop model calibration and evaluation.
-Once calibrated, the crop model can be employed for more analytical purposes, such as assessing the impact of a shift in management practices or changing environmental conditions (e.g., climate change) on crop growth, crop yield, and further outcome indicators.
+Once calibrated, the crop model can be employed for more analytical purposes, such as assessing the impact of a shift in management practices or changing environmental conditions (e.g., climate change) on crop growth processes, crop yield, and further outcome indicators.

 The section at hand builds on this classical starting point by demonstrating how to set up and run a simple long-term simulation of a single crop that is grown continuously over multiple years.
 Thereby, we primarily consider the case of simulating the continuous carry-over of soil water and nutrient states between subsequent crop cycles.
 For comparison, we also briefly consider the alternative case of resetting soil water and nutrient states at the beginning of each crop cycle.
+In a subsequent step, more complex crop rotation scenarios will be considered.

 Continuous Single Crop Simulation with State Carry-Over